PillowFishSticks/Kassie-MS4/README.md

 - Enjoy browsing all the furniture products.
 - Be able to navigate the shop easily, find what I need and make a safe and secure purchase.
 - Buy from a trustworthy online shop.

+## User Stories

+As a visitor to the Kassie website I expect/want/need:

+1. To easily find what I am looking for, I want the layout of the site to make sense so I am not confused or put off using it.

+1. The ability to search through small amounts of information to find what I need, and then be able to easily click to get more detailed information when I need it.

+1. The site to be easily navigable from any device, desktop, tablet or phone.
+For the content to look good and be useable on all of these devices.

+1. To be able to add products to a wishlist that I wish to purchase at a later time.

+1. To be able to read reviews of products bought from previous customers, to build trust in my purchase.

+1. Leave a review on a product so that I can inform other shoppers about whether it was a good purchase or not.

+1. For all information and images to be laid out in a clear and easy to understand way, on whatever size screen I am viewing the website on.

+1. To be able to easily find out all the information I need to make an informed purchase.
+I expect information about the description, ingredients, and instructions where necessary.

+1. A text search function so that I can quickly narrow down my search when looking for something specific

+1. To be able to see a summary of my order during the checkout process.

+1. That once I am logged in I can access my account details and update them if I need to.

+1. To be able to find information on my past orders.

+1. To be able to connect to the businesses social media channels, to keep up to date with new items and deals on the site.

+1. To be able to easily get in contact with the shop owner via a telephone number or email.

+1. Feedback from the website I am using when I interact with it, I expect pop ups and modals to inform me when my forms have been completed and sent correctly.
+Or to let me know when an error has ocurred and what to do next.